Mode-selective Single-dipole Excitation and Controlled Routing of Guided Waves in a Multi-mode Topological Waveguide

-An important conclusion from these findings is that, even though the tunnelling of the TREK states propagating towards their ``intended'' port into the ``unintended'' port is minimized by maximizing the VPC band gap for $\theta = \theta_{1,2}$, it cannot be entirely eliminated for a relatively compact beam-splitter used in this work.
-The tunnelling causes an effective ``averaging'' effect, lowering the received energy ratio $R_{C(B)}$ [for $\theta=\theta_{1(2)}$] below the excitation efficiency ratio $\Gamma^{\uparrow K'}/\left( \Gamma^{\uparrow K'} + \Gamma^{\uparrow K} \right) \approx 0.98$.
-This is because, with the maximized VPC band gap, the tunnelling is still not negligible in this finite-sized structure (see Supplementary Material for details).
+An important conclusion from these findings is that, even though the tunneling of the TREK states propagating towards their ``intended'' port into the ``unintended'' port is minimized by maximizing the VPC band gap for $\theta = \theta_{1,2}$, it cannot be entirely eliminated for a relatively compact beam-splitter used in this work.
+The tunneling causes an effective ``averaging'' effect, lowering the received energy ratio $R_{C(B)}$ [for $\theta=\theta_{1(2)}$] below the excitation efficiency ratio $\eta^{\uparrow K'}/\left( \eta^{\uparrow K'} + \eta^{\uparrow K} \right) \approx 0.98$.
+This is because, with the maximized VPC band gap, the tunneling is still not negligible in this finite-sized structure (see Supplementary Material for details).

-As shown in Fig.~\ref{fig:3}, this tunnelling effect becomes more significant when the band gap narrows for $\theta_1 < \theta \leq \theta_g$ or $\theta_g \leq \theta < \theta_2$, where $\theta_g = 30^{\circ}$ corresponds to the tripods orientation that closes the band gap.
+As shown in Fig.~\ref{fig:3}, this tunneling effect becomes more significant when the band gap narrows for $\theta_1 < \theta \leq \theta_g$ or $\theta_g \leq \theta < \theta_2$, where $\theta_g = 30^{\circ}$ corresponds to the tripods orientation that closes the band gap.
 The experimentally measured and simulated beam splitting ratios change smoothly as $\theta$ approaches $\theta_g$, and the band gap approaches zero.
-For example, when $\theta = 33^{\circ}$, the exponential decay of the $\Psi^{\uparrow K'}$ state along the $-\hat{y}$-direction becomes significant (Fig.~\ref{fig:3}c), causing considerable amount of energy to tunnel to Port C. Below we develop a semi-analytical theory that describes how electromagnetic energy is distributed between the two ports in the presence of tunnelling.
+For example, when $\theta = 33^{\circ}$, the exponential decay of the $\Psi^{\uparrow K'}$ state along the $-\hat{y}$-direction becomes significant (Fig.~\ref{fig:3}c), causing considerable amount of energy to tunnel to Port C. Below we develop a semi-analytical theory that describes how electromagnetic energy is distributed between the two ports in the presence of tunneling.